- Unified Communications Features

 2. Set a Budget

-Take a look at your books, financial projections, and bottom line, and determine how much you’re prepared to commit to the transition – and the kind of value you expect to receive from your money.
+Take a look at your books, financial projections, and bottom line, and determine how much you’re prepared to commit to the migration to VoIP – and the kind of value you expect to receive from the transition.

 3. Set a Time-frame